Design your add-on

 The CIM has 22 predefined data models.
-To make your data match these standards you can add data model mapping to your data, which is applied at search time.
+To make your data match these standards you add data model mapping to your data.
+The mappings are applied at search time.

 For more information about the CIM, see Overview of the Splunk Common Information Model in the Common Information Model Add-on Manual.

 Alerts monitor for and respond to specific events, in real time or on a schedule.
 When conditions are met, alerts trigger "alert actions".
 Splunk Enterprise includes a number of pre-configured alert actions, such as running a script, sending an email, or logging an event in response to an alert.

 In the Add-on Builder, you create your own alert actions and make them available to your add-on users.

 - Custom alert actions overview in the Developing Views and Apps for Splunk Web manual.